jlapeyre/mixima/README.md

 restricted subset of the Mathematica language.
 In particular, it does not use advanced pattern matching.
 This package, `Mixima`, is the result of this process.
-It successfully translates and runs Griffiths' quantum-information code, as well as existing code for studying many-body physics.
+It successfully translates and runs Griffiths' quantum-information code, as well as an existing package for studying many-body physics.
 These are both found in the [applications folder](./applications/).

 3. The translated application code [strong_deco](./applications/strong_deco/) runs correctly but